pondrejk/dizzer/combined_build.md

 This chapter explores possible cartographic solutions to high graphical and temporal density in spatial data.
 Focus lies on hexbin aggregation and contextual interplay of map layers.
 Web rendering technologies that power these solutions are described afterwards.

 ## 3.1 Visualisation challenges: spatial and temporal density

-As we have seen in the previous chapter, *stations*, *agents* and *events* form the most common raw material fed to the data processing pipeline of spatial big data.
-The *n=all* property of big data at the input generates a challenge of dealing with high graphic density in maps at the output.

 How to process a high number of data points for visual exploration, and why is it hard from the cartographic point of view?
 If we stick to the traditional understanding of visualization as using visual tools to facilitate insight and support decision making of human recipients, then human cognitive capabilities are the main guiding factor to adhere to.
 There are variances in graphic literacy across the population, not to mention accessibility requirements for various sensory conditions and disabilities, but to even start addressing those issues, we first need to focus on the *legibility* as the base requirement common to every recipient.